Register for Holt Adoptee Camp! Sign Up →

 Holt resumes international adoptions from Bulgaria

-To help find families for children from Bulgaria, Holt resumed our partnership with Vesta, a licensed agency with over 20 years of experience advocating for children — especially children with special needs and older children who have been waiting a long time for a family.
+To help find families for children from Bulgaria, Holt resumes our partnership with Vesta, a licensed agency with more than 20 years of experience advocating for children — especially children with special needs and older children who have been waiting a long time for a family.

 2020s